AidenSorabji/WikiPy/README.md

 This py file for now works on Windows and macOS, I will try to get it working on linux lmao.

 **Python Version**
-This py file works with python 3, and not python 2
+Works with Python Verion `3.10.2 64-Bit`.

+(Note: It does not work with any other version higher or lower, only this specific version)

 # Credit
-Pls give me credit thanks lmao
+Pls give me credit thanks lol